bbauska/W3Cx-4of5-thru-May-2024/README.md

 alt="devtools5" />

-Chrome developers are already using the shadow DOM to define their own Web Components, such as <video> or <audio> elements!
+Chrome developers are already using the shadow DOM to define their own Web Components, such as &lt;video&gt; or &lt;audio&gt; elements!
 And they use the Shadow DOM to hide the internal plumbing.

-Furthermore, there is a kind of "boundary" around the <video> element, so that external CSS cannot interfere.
-The content of the <video> element is *sandboxed* (protected from external CSS selectors, for example, or cannot be accessed using document.querySelector(), nor inspected by default, using a DOM inspector).
+Furthermore, there is a kind of "boundary" around the &lt;video&gt; element, so that external CSS cannot interfere.
+The content of the &lt;video&gt; element is *sandboxed* (protected from external CSS selectors, for example, or cannot be accessed using document.querySelector(), nor inspected by default, using a DOM inspector).
 Find further reading on the [concept of